 Above is Jose de la Cruz Poveda, 17 at the time, who was one of the refugee camp leaders.

 In Posoltega, my translator Tanya and I met Alvaro Montalvan, a reporter for Canal 12, who was investigating reports that much of the international relief aid sent to the stricken areas was actually being sold in various markets in Managua.
 We joined him and his cameraman as they headed to the Port of Corinto to check on the status of 28 cargo containers of relief aid which had arrived on March 19 from Los Angeles.
 We tracked down the port’s container operations chief, who eventually admitted that seven of those 40-foot containers couldn’t be accounted for.
 They simply vanished.
 And in the meantime, as the stocks in Posoltega’s relief center were dwindling rapidly, the containers above had been sitting port side for more than a month.

 More pics, 18 in all, are in a flickr set here.

 I know that there are numerous NGOs working in the region, and that a growing number of travelers are visiting that part of Nicaragua.
-This is a long since forgotten footnote of the country’s history, and I’d love to hear from anyone who’s visited or worked there over the past decade who can share any updates.
+This is a long since forgotten footnote of the country’s recent history, and I’d love to hear from anyone who’s visited or worked there over the past decade who can share any updates.
 I’m extremely interested in learning how people in the area have fared.